ByteRookie/AGS_Service/README.md

 `determine_primary_speaker` sorts devices in each active room by priority and picks the first playing speaker.
 If none are found it immediately falls back to the preferred device.

-`execute_ags_logic` uses the sensor data to join active speakers, unjoin inactive ones and reset TV speakers back to the TV source when required.
+`execute_ags_logic` and `handle_status_transition` use the sensor data to join active speakers, unjoin inactive ones and reset TV speakers back to the TV source.
+When the service turns off all speakers are stopped and TVs are switched back to their input automatically.

 ## Sensor Logic